Leadwerks/Documentation/modeleditor.md

 When you are done adjusting the collision shape, save the model as a Leadwerks .mdl file.
 Other model file formats do not support collider shapes.

+### Loading Collision Shapes from Files

+If you have modeled a low-poly version of an object for collision and have it stored in another file, you can load this by selecting the **File > Load Collider** menu item.
+This will load another model as a mesh collider.

 ## Mesh Reduction

 The model editor interface includes a tool for reducing mesh detail.
 To access this tool, select the **Tools > Mesh Reduction** menu item.
 When this tool is active, a wireframe overlay will be displayed on the model, for easy viewing of the mesh topology.